wind turbine

 • non-EU companies with a turnover in the EU of more than EUR 150 million.

-The ESRSs will have a significant impact on the scope, volume and granularity of sustainability-related information to be collected and disclosed by companies.
+The ESRS will have a significant impact on the scope, volume and granularity of sustainability-related information to be collected and disclosed by companies.
 They introduce the concept of double materiality and expand a company’s reporting boundary to cover material information across its value chain.
 A company will need to report on how its activities and value chain affect the environment and people, as well as how sustainability-related matters affect its cash flows, financial position and financial performance.

 These pages provide our insight, high-level guides and detailed analysis.